 Does it work?
 There is a medium level of supporting evidence.
-Data from quasi-RCTs show that PUP resulted in: (44, 45)
+Data from quasi-RCTs show that PUP resulted in (Dawe and Harnett, 2007, Barlow et al., 2019):

 - Reduction in child abuse potential - Improvements in parental functioning, parent-child relationships - Reduction in parental stress, rigid parenting attitudes and child problems - Reduction in parental substance use disorder and risk behaviour